Jonas Björler: At the Gates

 Björler was the original drummer of the band due to being the drummer of the previous band Infestation, but it was soon discovered that he wasn't able to drum for the band and became their bassist instead.
 Along with Tomas Lindberg and Adrian Erlandsson, he is one of the original members left in the band.
+His twin brother Anders Björler has been in the band off and on and is also an original member of the band.